 Airport Beach is popular as the Reef if very close to the shoreline (it also has great amenities loads of parking and is generally a very nice beach and park).
 You can literally be swimming above Coral within 5-10m.
 Most days it is fairly benign, and even if the current is bad it often runs parallel to the shore so the worst case is you need to swim to shore and walk a little way back up the beach.

 This is especially good for beginners or inexperienced snorkelers.
 The Snorkelling is pretty good too regardless.
 There are large amounts of healthy coral growing on the Rocks and reef structures lining the beach.
-And there are plenty of fish to be seen.
-It’s the usual suspects of Hawaiian reef fish and we don’t regularly see anything too exciting on this reef.
-But it is a very good introduction to Hawaain ocean-life.
+And there is plenty of fish to be seen.
+It’s the usual suspect of Hawaiian reef fish and we don’t regularly see anything too exciting on this reef.
+But it is a very good introduction to Hawaain’s ocean life.

 There are Large underwater mammals here though and this is one of the few snorkeling spots on the island where you can see them … Scuba Divers.
 Airport beach’s benign conditions coupled with good coral and marine life all close to shore make it an excellent location for beginner divers and a few operations make good use of the beach to teach the basics.
 It’s a great place for that first dive or two.

 After a while of floating around in the water taking in the marine life, we headed back to the beach to warm up.
 And after an hour or so doing very little I was getting bored so headed off for a more adventurous snorkel.
 The Black Rock back wall.

 Secret Snorkelling Spot – Black Rock Back Wall

 We don’t know if this is really secret or if we are just lucky but we rarely find anyone here when we are snorkeling, and considering this is in close proximity to two of the most popular snorkeling location on the island then it seems like it’s not really well known about.
 Or maybe it is and people are just cautious.
 As here is the Rub.